Eranga Kokila Galappaththi

 Gayanthi Ilangarathna

-She is an environmental social scientist interested in the intersections of food security, climate adaptation, resilience, and vulnerability, particularly within the contexts of smallholder farmers and Indigenous communities.
-Her research combines both qualitative and quantitative approaches, drawing on multidisciplinary collaborations across the social and environmental sciences.
-She has worked closely with smallholder farmers in rural Sri Lanka and with Inuit communities in the Canadian Arctic, experiences that continue to shape my understanding of how local knowledge, institutions, and socio-environmental dynamics influence adaptation and food system resilience.
+Gayanthi Ilangarathna is an environmental social scientist focused on food security, climate adaptation, and resilience within smallholder farming and Indigenous communities.
+Her research combines qualitative and quantitative approaches, drawing on fieldwork with rural communities in Sri Lanka and Inuit communities in the Canadian Arctic.